Formanj-0/AngelFISH/README.md

 ### Data Loader

-The `data_loader` parameter (defined in `meta_arguments`) determines how data is accessed and saved.
+The `data_loader` parameter (defined in `arguments`) determines how data is accessed and saved.
 It must define a tree-like structure that can map across filesystems (e.g., nested folders) or HDF5 files.

 Current enforced structure: